Skip to content

 Service#

-Identify and fingerprint the network service running on a specific open port of a target host.
+Identify and fingerprint network services on a target host or specific port.

 networkscan discover service --target 127.0.0.1:443